Beltrán de la Cueva, 1st Duke of Alburquerque: Height of power

 Beltran was Henry IV's most-cherished favourite.
 Throughout his time in court, Henry showered him with gifts—land, money, offices—of such magnitude that many nobles of higher background took offense.
 He was a Grand Master of the Order of Santiago and Chamberlain-Major.
 In 1462, the King granted him the title of Count of Ledesma.
 In 1463, Henry was forced to dismiss Beltrán from the court.
 As compensation, Henry made him Duke of Alburquerque and Grandee of Spain, by a letter issued at Segovia on 16 November or 26 November 1464.
 Henry also created him Lord of Cuéllar, Roa, Atienza, Torregalindo, Codecera, etc.

 In 1467, he fought in the Second Battle of Olmedo against the faction who had claimed to depose Henry in favor of his brother Prince Alfonso.
 As a reward, he was also created Count of Huelma by Henry on 20 August 1474.
-Henry died in December, and this latest title was confirmed by the new Queen Isabella I of Castile and her consort Ferdinand II of Aragon on 20 April 1475.
+Henry died in December, and this latest title was confirmed by the new Queen Isabella I of Castile and her husband Ferdinand II of Aragon on 20 April 1475.
 In the War of the Castilian Succession, Beltran supported Isabella against his presumed daughter Joan.

 He also distinguished himself in 1491 in the conquest of Granada along with his son Don Francisco.

-Beltrán de la Cueva died in 1492 and was buried at the Convent of San Francisco de Cuéllar.
+Beltrán de la Cueva died in 1492.
+In his second will, Beltrán de la Cueva ordered alabaster tombs to be built for himself, some of his wives, and his brother, Gutierre de la Cueva.
+He instructed that they be placed in the Monastery of San Francisco in Chéllar, designating it as the family pantheon of his house.